jenkins-infra/stories/README.md

 # Jenkins User Stories

 Previously known as Jenkins is the way.
-This project showcases real-world Jenkins implementations and user experiences.
+This project showcases real-world Jenkins user stories.

 ## Deployment